ankitchandra140203/Linked-list-traversal-in-verilog/README.md

  ### Internal Registers:
  These declare internal registers to store state information, time, addresses, and other control signals.

- ### Clock Generation:
- This generates a clock signal with a period of 20 ns.

  ### State Transition Logic:
  This block updates the state of the FSM on the positive edge of the clock based on the reset input.